Committee for the Liberation of the Peoples of Russia: Ideology and organization

 The Prague Manifesto laid out Andrey Vlasov's political and economic program for Russia in the event of the defeat of the Soviet Union.
 The manifesto claimed that World War II was a conflict being fought by the "imperialist powers" of Britain and the United States, and the "internationalist" powers led by Joseph Stalin, against "freedom-loving nations," and made no reference to Nazi Germany.
 It said that the Russian Revolution in 1917 was legitimate, but its progress was criminally usurped from the Russian people by the "Bolsheviks"; the revolution, however, was not divided into the February Revolution and the October Revolution, and the figure of Vladimir Lenin was not criticized in the documents of the KONR nor did it have any assessment, first of all, because the leadership of the KONR avoided splitting the movement on such questions as the attitude towards the October Revolution and Leninism and wanted to maintain the alliance between various opinions, and secondly, because the leaders of the KONR were products of the Soviet society, and they agreed with many aspects of the Soviet system.
+The Prague Manifesto supported a social system based on private agriculture and disbandment of the collective farms; some of the members advocated for keeping the industry nationalized, seeing it as a middle ground between the Western capitalism and the Soviet economy.
+A prominent collaborator of the movement, Milety Zykov, described as the main ideologue of the Vlasovites, held views that could be called "Marxist" or supportive of Nikolai Bukharin and the Right opposition to Stalin.
+Zykov, a man of Jewish origins, disappeared, presumably killed by the Nazis, before the establishment of the KONR; however, his line was continued by N. Kovalchuk, one of the authors of the Prague manifesto.

 The manifesto set out its goals as the restoration of freedom of speech, religion, assembly, and of the press, the defense of private property, and the abolition of forced labor.
 Furthermore, it called for the creation of a Russian Liberation Army to overthrow the "tyranny created by Stalin" and sought an "honorable peace" with Germany.
 There also was an undated memorandum, possibly a draft of a formal agreement, in which the KONR gave up Crimea to Germany and also promised autonomy to the Cossacks and to other groups within Russia.